dongasr/dtmbr/content/user-journey-mapping.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---
+# Understanding complex user experiences

 A user journey map is a way of presenting and describing every important step of a complex experience in a single overview.
-It includes what the user is doing, thinking and feeling, and also indicates what physical or technological infrastructure is supporting them along the way.
-User journey maps are useful when designing complex experiences like banking, healthcare or public transport.